Adult Care

 Area Agencies on Aging

-As a result of the 1973 amendments to the federal Older Americans Act (OAA), states were required Area Agencies on Aging (AAA) to develop and implement programs and services for older persons at the local level.
+As a result of the 1973 amendments to the federal Older Americans Act (OAA), states required Area Agencies on Aging (AAA) to develop and implement programs and services for older persons at the local level.

 Each AAA is required to provide the following categories of service: